acend/website-hugo/site/content/en/trainings/serverless.md

 ---
+title: "Serverless"
-title: "The world of Function as a Service (FaaS) in AWS Lambda"
+seo_title: "The world of Function as a Service (FaaS) in AWS Lambda."
 description: "The Serverless Training brings you closer to Function as a Service (FaaS).
 Together we create best practices functions in AWS Lambda."
 date: 2021-10-12T12:14:34+06:00
 draft: false